Fabulani/project-ideas/README.md

 # Hiragana characters stories

 For each hiragana character, make a three.js scene representing its combination of building blocks (as seen in the app `Hiragana Quest`).
 For example, for `KE`, it's a combination of `COBRA + SAMURAI = KEBAB` (see Hiragana Quest to understand), as such the scene would be a samurai sitting by a bonfire cooking a dead snake with his katana, and the hiragana `KE` floating above it.

+# Attack of the Paper Zombies recreation in three.js